|Black and Green:

 251lbs removed (to approx 2011lbs* curb weight):

-9.7lbs VX wheels on rear only (replacing 18lbs alloys), 9lb thrush muffler (replacing 18lb OEM), AC, rear seats, power steering, and numerous other things small and large.
+9.7lbs VX wheels (replaced 18lbs alloys), 9lb thrush muffler (replacing 18lb OEM), AC, rear seats, power steering, and numerous other things small and large.

 * = Includes 33lbs for front passenger seat delete (often reinstalled).

 ECOLOGICAL FOOTPRINT: Some hypermiling techniques might raise certain emissions when engine is running.
 But radically cutting overall fuel consumption reduces the average emissions per mile.
 Cutting fuel consumption in half also halves my contribution to demand for fuel, which produces pollution in production and very high emissions in distribution via super tankers (3, 4, 5).

 ||THE BELOW IS JUST NOTES FOR POSSIBLE MODS, NOT ACTUAL PLANS.

 Sites for parts, besides my local Autozone and O'Reilly: a, b, c, d, e, f, and g.

 Tires & wheels (besides ebay & CR): a and b.

 Calculators: standard deviation, Ohms Law, & drag HP losses